 Shout out to our vegan friend Steve Cvar for suggesting the brilliant headline above.

 The sight that finally sparked those thoughts is liable to haunt both Stephen and me for life.

-We were making good time down the 18, when I heard a dog whine and bark.
+We were making good time cycling to Hanoi along the 18, when I heard a dog whine and bark.
 It was coming from the back of a scooter which was just passing us.
 Of course, I looked over.

 Imagine a wire cage, about three feet wide by two feet high and two feet deep.
 Now imagine those faux-furry blankets you can buy at HomeSense or Winners.
 Take as many of those blankets as you can and just stuff them into the cage, until the fur is squeezing out through each wire square and the cage is full to bursting.

 Now imagine that those blankets have legs, and tails, and dog faces.

 That is what I saw when I glanced over.
 A wire cage stuffed full of dogs, their necks and limbs at strange angles, their tongues lolling out, eyes glazed over.
 A few had enough strength left to whine or bark, but most were in what we’d call a state of shock if they’d been human.